andrelopes301/SmartFarmMonitoring/README.md

 -   Docker: for creating and managing the containers used in the system
 -   Firebase Firestore: a cloud-based NoSQL database that stores and syncs data in real-time
--   Firebase SDK: for interacting with Firestore and sending notifications
+-   Firebase SDK: for interacting with Firestore, Firebase Authentication, and Firebase Messaging
 -   AccuWeather API: for gathering forecasted weather data

 ## Features